 Do you cut back on their time spent doing something at which they’re clearly gifted and passionate?
 Few parents of remarkable students want to risk denying their child the chance at greatness in their chosen field.
 Fewer still want to see their child overstressed or failing high school.

-“The mainstream curriculum is very full and very rigid,” says Janice*, the mother of a student who is gifted in the performing arts, “They say to students, ‘You’ll learn this at this time and that’s all you’ll do, and we’ll take up your every waking moment’ and for creative kids this is like death, I think.
-It’s all designed to suit the average student, so the more advanced students are left to sit there bored and unchallenged.”
+“The mainstream curriculum is very full and very rigid,” says Janice*, the mother of a student who excels in the performing arts, “They say to students, ‘You’ll learn this at this time and that’s all you’ll do, and we’ll take up your every waking moment’ and for creative kids this is like death, I think.
+It’s designed to cater to the majority, so more advanced students can be left unchallenged.”

 Many mainstream schools require a lot of commitment outside the normal six hours a day of class contact.
 Aside from homework and assignments, students are expected to attend morning, lunchtime and afternoon rehearsals and training sessions, where often their special requirements aren’t met.

-“Talented kids are left playing and performing at levels that are too elementary,” says Janice, “They get bored and end up quietly dying inside.
-Mainstream schools often don’t have the flexibility, resources or willingness to cater to advanced students.”
+“Talented kids can be left playing and performing at levels that are too elementary,” says another parent, David, “They get bored and end up quietly dying inside.
+Mainstream schools often don’t have the flexibility, resources or willingness to cater to students with specific requirements.”

 “At normal school, before Hubbard’s, we were almost at the point where we didn’t have time to even eat dinner together as a family.
 One would go off to do homework, the other to something else.
-Our interactions with our kids were always ‘Hurry up, we have to get here and there’,” says Janice, “The mainstream school timetable can have them doing more unproductive activities than you have time for.
-It would take up all of our free time.”
+Our interactions with our kids were always ‘Hurry up, we have to go.
+“The mainstream school timetable comes with extracurricular activities that can take up all of the free time.”

-Janice confesses she noticed some surprising changes when she decided to enrol her children in Hubbard’s School for years 11 and 12.
+Janice noticed some surprising changes when she decided to enrol her children in Hubbard’s School for years 11 and 12.

 “At Hubbard’s if you turn up and concentrate in class, there’s not a massive homework overload.
 It’s not like at school where the assignment load and out of class homework killed our night-times as a family.”

-Plus, Janice noticed the depth of her children’s knowledge on topics in the curriculum was deeper than before.
+Plus, the depth of her children’s knowledge on topics in the curriculum was deeper than before.

 “We would sit at dinner post Hubbard’s and the kids would talk in depth about their classes and what they learned that day.
-They were animated and excited about these topics.”
+They were animated about these topics.”

 “The mainstream curriculum is rushing kids through information and they’re so focussed on what’s yet to come.
 They don’t cover topics very thoroughly,” she adds, “At Hubbard’s there are very small class sizes and a focus on really learning the curriculum, rather than just lots of assessments and assignments.
 The students are not just ‘getting through’ the curriculum, they’re there to actually learn it.”